 which will block the thread calling join

-until the other
+until the thread

-may not be able to keep up with the desired cadence.
+browser may not be able to keep up with the desired cadence.
 Instead of

 constantly pegging the CPU in a futile attempt to keep up, implement a